-In this article, Kinjalkini Rai Choudhary pursuing Diploma in Entrepreneurship Administration and Business Laws from NUJS, Kolkata, discusses Practical and Procedural Aspect for Conveying and Conducting Board Meetings and General Meetings.
+In this article, Kinjalkini Rai Choudhary, pursuing a Diploma in Entrepreneurship Administration and Business Laws from NUJS, Kolkata, and Anith Johnson, pursuing a Diploma in Companies Act, Corporate Governance and SEBI Regulations from LawSikho.com discuss Practical and Procedural Aspect for Conveying and Conducting Board Meetings and General Meetings.

 The object of a company is to ensure good corporate governance by increasing the transparency and the accountability of the company.
 Section 118 (10) of the Companies Act 2013, makes it necessary on companies to observe a secretarial standard regarding all the general and board meetings as The Institute of Companies Secretaries of India mentions it.
 The process of board meetings is first held then it relates to the general meetings.